WoWRoster/wowroster/uniadmin/branches/071/readme.txt

    owner or their on-line help for the appropriate URL.

 Q. I'm still confused about the settings in the Settings Management page and how to configure them.
 A. 1.
-First, hover your mouse over each setting, you'll get a tooltip with the corresponding part of the UniUploader interface
+First, hover your mouse over each setting, you'll get a tooltip with the corresponding part of the UniUploader interface.
-   2. If still confused, manually configure a copy of UniUploader with the settings needed for your config.
-Then open the settings.ini and you'll see all the settings just like in the Settings Management page.
-Copy the settings from the settings.ini into the appropriate fields in the Settings Management page.
+   2. If you are still confused
+     a.
+Manually configure UniUploader with the settings needed for your config.
+       - Open the settings.ini and you'll see all the settings just like in the Settings Management page.
+     b.
+Or just upload your copy of settings.ini to the settings page in UniAdmin.

 Q. How do I reset a password
 A. 1.
 Go to http://gdataonline.com/makehash.php